 What are healthy humidity levels?

-Healthy indoor humidity levels are between 30-50% according to the Environmental Protection Agencies recommendations.
+We believe healthy indoor humidity levels are between 30-60%.
 Humidity levels fluctuate based on daily activities, the seasons, indoor ventilation and more.
 The problem is finding and maintaining the right balance for your specific home.
 Too much humidity can cause mold growth.
 Too little humidity can, as research results indicate, increase the risk of contracting the flu.

 Moreover, it is only when humidity levels indoors get really bad that we notice.
 We know we have high humidity once we have mold growth on our window frames.
 We know we have low humidity if our skin is becoming itchy and dry, or possibly, if we have contracted the flu.
 At this point it is too late.
 That is why using an indoor air quality monitor will enable you to prevent these issues from occurring.
 Be alerted to when humidity levels rise or fall above the recommended levels, and take action to improve the air you breathe.